ivanpilot/travelx/spec.md

   [X] Add the possibility to create a board with nested activity [X] Add the possibility to view the boards
 [X] Edit and Delete a board
+[ ] Fix the creation of a board with appropriate actions depending if user or admin

 Activity
 [X] Create a activity index page